ThomasAFink/trading-profit-loss-diagram-and-simple-trading-probabilities/README.md

 Odds for at least one up day after 8 down days: 1.00000 Number of occurrences of 8 consecutive down days followed by at least one up day: 1
 ```

+Note: The aforementioned probabilities are calculated based on historical data and patterns, and while useful, they should be interpreted with caution.
+Always consider other factors and perform further analysis before making any investment decisions.